September 11-18 and 26, Firing the Anagama with Scott Ross.

 This Each participant should bring 4-4.5 cubic feet of cone 10 bisque fired works.
-We also encourage students to bring a few extra “stuffer” pieces that are approximately 3x2x2.
-These are not priority pieces, but are easy to use to fill gaps in the kiln, and can be added if there is extra space.
+We also encourage students to bring no more than 10 -15 extra “stuffer” pieces that are approximately 2x2x2.
+These are not priority pieces, but are easily used to fill gaps in the kiln, and can be added if there is extra space.
 After registration participants will receive an email with a list of cone 10 clays and any extra information on the workshop.

 10 Participant maximum